 To the left, is the Regimental Colour of the 2nd Battalion, 10th North Lincolnshire Regiment of Foot, circa 1859.
 The 2nd Battalion was raised in Ireland in 1858 when the Government decided to expand the Army during the Indian Mutiny (1857-1859).
 Its first overseas posting was in South Africa in 1860 and then was transferred to India in 1865.
 Note the various Battle Honours. displayed on the colour.
 (Source: National Army Museum, London; NAM.
 1962-07-30-2)

-In a ceremony in Chelmsford, Massachusetts on 20 April 1975, The King’s Colour was presented by Major General Sir Christopher Welby-Everard, KBE, CB, DL.
-To create this silk colour, the Royal School of Needlework used a technique called passing-through embroidery in order to make the detail the same on both sides of the Colour.
-A rose took two women four days to accomplish.
-Major General Douglas Brown, RA, who was the moving force behind the famous Project Overlord Panels, helped to secure the aid of the Royal School of Needlework in London.
+The Embroidered King’s Colour was produced by the Royal School of Needlework in London with the aid of Major General Douglas Brown, RA, the moving force behind the famous Project Overlord Panels.
+A technique called passing-through embroidery was utilized, which allows for the detail of the pattern to be the same on both sides of the Colour.
+A single rose of the "wreath of roses and thistles" design took two highly skilled artisians four days to complete.
 Every facet of the design of the King's Colour was checked by Major Nicholas Dawnay, the leading authority on British Colours.
 A Colour of the 12th Foot in the Officers' Mess at Bassingborn Barracks was viewed through the courtesy of Major Ronald Baylis, Quartermaster of the Royal Anglian Regiment, as an example of the period style as no 10th Foot Colours of that time exist.
+After completion, the King's Colour was offically presented to the American Contingent by Major General Sir Christopher Welby-Everard, KBE, CB, DL in a ceremony in Chelmsford, Massachusetts on 20 April 1975.

-On Sunday 25 September 1979, the King's Colour of the American Contingent was displayed at the Altar of the Regimental Service and Church Parade during the Regimental Reunion in Cleethorpes, attended by Her Royal Highness, Princess Alice, the Duchess of Gloucester.
-After the drafting of the American Contingent, Colonel Vincent J-R Kehoe presented the two American Contingent Colours to the 10th Foot Royal Lincolnshire Regimental Association for the Museum at Sobraon Barracks in Lincoln.
-When the Regimental Museum was closed the Colours were transferred to the Museum of Lincolnshire Life.
+Colonel Vincent J-R Kehoe retired from and disbanded the American Contingent in 1978 at which time he presented the Embroidered King's & Regimental Colours to the 10th Foot Royal Lincolnshire Regimental Association for the Museum at Sobraon Barracks in Lincoln, UK.
+When the Regimental Museum was closed, the Colours were transferred to the Museum of Lincolnshire Life.

-On 10 February 1992 (Sobraon Day), Col Kehoe requested the Trustees of the Royal Lincolnshire Regimental Association to release the Colours to His Majesty's 10th Regiment of Foot, in America.
+On 10 February 1992 (Sobraon Day), Col Kehoe requested the Trustees of the Royal Lincolnshire Regimental Association to release the Colours to His Majesty's 10th Regiment of Foot in America.
 Permission was granted and arrangements were made for a two-part colour ceremony in 1993.
 The first part occurred on 15 April when the Colours were paraded to Lincoln Castle.
 On parade were members of the Royal Lincolnshire Regiment Old Comrades, the Royal British Legion and the Army Cadet Band.
 Maj.
-Gen. REJ Gerrard-Wright CB CBE DL, as President of the 10th Foot Royal Lincolnshire Regimental Association, handed the colours over to Lieutenant Colonel Richard E. Amsterdam and Lieutenant Christopher Smick of the American Contingent.
+Gen. REJ Gerrard-Wright CB CBE DL, as President of the 10th Foot Royal Lincolnshire Regimental Association, handed the colours over to Lieutenant Colonel Richard E. Amsterdam (Regimental #104) and Lieutenant Christopher Smick (Regimental #7) of the Tenth Regiment in America.

-On 28 August 1993, before a crowd of several hundred observers, the original colours of the American Contingent were re-presented by Major General REJ Gerrard-Wright at Hanscom Air Force Base in Concord, Massachuetts.
+On 28 August 1993, before a crowd of several hundred observers, the original colours of the American Contingent were re-presented to the 10th Regiment in America by Major General REJ Gerrard-Wright at Hanscom Air Force Base in Concord, Massachuetts.
 To the right, we see the colours parading before the saluting base.
 Taking the salute are Col Vincent J-R Kehoe, Major General REJ Gerrard Wright and Lieut R Wooddisse, ADC.
 As in the 18th century, the 10th Music was playing the slow march Scipio (Handel - 1726).
-It is played to this day at the Trooping of The Colour Ceremony at Horseguards on Colours March Past Reviewing Stand for the Queen's Birthday parade.
+It is played to this day at the Trooping of The Colour Ceremony at Horseguards as the Colours are marched Past the reviewing stand for the Queen's Birthday Parade.